Houston Psychiatrist

 2/10/2021

 You’re about to give a speech.
-Your heart races, your hands feel clammy, and suddenly your stomach flips upside down.
-You weren’t thinking about food, but now you feel nauseous.
-Maybe you need to run to the restroom?
-Maybe you just want to crawl to a quiet place and hide?
+Your heart races, your hands feel clammy, and suddenly your stomach metaphorically flips upside down.
+You feel quite nauseous.
+Do you need to run to the restroom?
+Maybe you just want to crawl into a quiet place and hide?

 The Brain-Gut Connection

 When your brain feels stress, your gut does too.
-Think of your brain as sending an alarm signal to your stomach: “Get ready!
+Think of your brain as sending an alarm signal to your stomach like “Get ready!
 We’re in danger!”
 Whether the danger is real (like a car accident) or emotional (like public speaking), your body responds the same way.
-Blood rushes to your heart and muscles, and your digestive system slows down or gets disrupted.
+Blood rushes to your heart and muscles, and your digestive system slows down.

 This is all part of the body’s fight-or-flight response.
-The fight-or-flight response is a survival mechanism we evolved to escape danger.
+The fight-or-flight response is a survival mechanism humans evolved to escape danger.
 In modern life, “danger” might come in the form of deadlines, exams, financial stress, relationship tension, or social anxiety.
-Instead of running from a lion, you might be sitting at your desk with a churning stomach.
+Instead of running from a lion, you might find yourself sitting at your desk with a churning stomach.

 What Does a Nervous Stomach Feel Like?

-• Delayed stomach emptying (feeling full for a long time after eating)
+• Delayed stomach emptying (feeling full for a long time)

 These symptoms can appear during high-stress events or linger throughout the day.
-Some patients mistake it for a stomach virus until they notice it only shows up when stress is high.
+Some mistake it for a stomach virus.

 It's important to note that a nervous stomach is not the same as conditions like Irritable Bowel Syndrome (IBS), Crohn’s disease, or ulcers.
-If you have persistent or severe symptoms, you should always see a doctor to rule out other medical conditions.
+If you have persistent or severe symptoms, you should consider going to the ER or meeting with a gastroenterologist to rule out urgent issues.

 Why Your Stomach Reacts to Stress

 Let’s return to that gut-brain axis.
 When you feel anxious, your brain releases chemicals like cortisol and adrenaline.
 These stress hormones are powerful.
-They increase your heart rate, quicken your breathing, and shift blood flow away from digestion.
+They increase your heart rate, speed up your breathing, and shift blood flow away from digestion.

-If that stress goes on for days or weeks, it wears down your digestive system.
-That’s when people start noticing more intense or frequent stomach symptoms.
+If stress goes on for days or weeks, it wears on the digestive system.
+Food isn't processed efficiently, and it can lead you to feel uncomfortable.
+That’s when people start noticing more intense or more frequent stomach symptoms.
 Over time, your gut becomes more sensitive.

 The relationship goes both ways.
 Just as stress can make your stomach worse, stomach discomfort can increase your anxiety.
 It’s a cycle that can spiral unless you learn how to stop it.

-Everyone has different stress triggers, but here are some of the most common ones we hear from patients:
+Everyone has different stress triggers, but here are some of the most common ones:

 • Performance anxiety – public speaking, interviews, or exams

-• Relationship tension – with a partner, parent, friend, or coworker
+• Relationship tension – with a partner, parent, coworker

-• Health fears – including waiting for medical results or facing chronic illness
+• Health fears – waiting for medical results or facing chronic illness

 • Big life changes – moving, starting a new job, or going through a breakup

-• Social situations – for people with social anxiety
+• Social situations – for those with social anxiety

 • Work or school pressure – looming deadlines, burnout, or conflict